Ayngie/noa-code-exercise/README.md

 ---
-# NoA Ignite - code exercise
+# Code exercise

 ## Short description:
-This is a coding exercise for applying for internship at NoA Ignite!

-This app is built with create-react-app, and uses useState + props.
+Counter built with create-react-app, using useState + props, and Styled Components.

+For this exercise I delved into learning Styled Components (via their docs) that were previously unfamiliar to me.

+### Branches
 The code-exercise is the main branch.
 I also have two branches:
 - A) a initiated (unfinished) project which uses useReducer + props (which is before refactoring of styled components and code in general), and
 - B) a branch in which I will be developing using useReducer + context.
 Stay tuned!

-### The instructions were:
+### Instructions:
 - Build a react app showing two buttons and a counter (as shown in received mock-ups), with functionality connected to the buttons.
 - The buttons should have a certain styling as detailed in the instructions I received, and should increase/decrease the count displayed in the counter.
 - The counter is connected to an array of git-repo names, and upon increasing/decreasing the count the number in the counter should correlate with the position in the array of reponames - fetching and showing some data about that repository.